lecbe/flexible-gatsby/content/blog/cs-go-3-week-vacation/index.md

 ---
 title: I'd go on a 3-week vacation
 date: 2017-09-12 00:00:00 +0300
-description: Even the google from that writes
+description: Even the google from that writes, no more cs go
-img: content/blog/best-software/software.jpg
+img: ./software.jpg
 tags: [Productivity, Gaming, Relax] # add tag
 ---